CDAC-lab/bus5wb-azure-workshop-2/README.md

 [Once you have completed the deployment, please continue with the workshop here](./Lab/Lab5/Lab5.md).

+# PLEASE DELETE ALL RESOURCES YOU USED IN THE WORKSHOP FROM YOUR AZURE PORTAL TO PREVENT CONTINUED USAGE OF YOUR CREDITS.

 **************************************************************************************************************************************

 ## Overall View of the a Modern Data Platform Reference Architecture